COVID VACCINATION APPOINTMENTS

 • It is still really important for you to have a second dose so that you can get the best possible protection, so please come back at 8 weeks.
 You can book an appointment in advance through the National Booking System.

 Eligible children and young people in specific groups:

-Children and young people in specific groups are eligible for Covid19 vaccination, following advice from the JCVI (Joint Committee on Vaccination and Immunisation).
+Children and young people in specific groups are eligible for Covid-19 vaccination.
 Please click on the link below for further information.